walterfreeman/ast101/syllabus.md

 ### Learning Objectives

 A more detailed version of the <a href="learning-objectives.html">learning objectives for this class</a> is on a separate page.

-In short, after this class, you will be able to...

-* describe the characteristics of scientific thought and recognize sound and unsound science
-* write articulate criticism of unsound science
-* discuss astronomy's connection to the arts and humanities
-* predict how things move in the sky based on knowledge of how they move in space
-* describe the history of the development of the modern view of the solar system
-* use Kepler's laws of motion and Newton's laws of mechanics to analyze and predict the motions of planets
-* relate an object's chemical composition and temperature to the spectrum of the light it emits
-* describe the basic properties and histories of the planets, and the role of atmospheres in determining their climate
-* speak articulately about the mechanisms behind anthropogenic climate change and the evidence for it
-* describe the past, present, and possible future of spaceflight

-<a id="activities"></a>

 ---